graphhopper/graphhopper/docs/core/technical.md

 read CAR, FOOT etc or all at once.
 You'll have to make sure that you allocate enough memory for your specific graph (E.g. ~1GB for Germany) e.g. `export JAVA_OPTS="-Xmx1g"`.
 The import process is fast e.g. complete germany takes about 10 minutes on my oldish laptop.
-Additionally it will take time if you choose osmreader.chShortcuts=fastest in the config.properties which will dramatically improve query time.
+Additionally it will take time if you choose osmreader.chShortcuts=fastest in the config.properties which will dramatically improve query time but requires more RAM on import.

 ### 2. The Graph